 .musx).
 This special file format can be used to upload bootloaders and adjust fuses on the device.
 Learn more about Programming Packages.

 The second row lets you configure programming options: programming hardware, target device and the port.

 The most common programming programming hardware, like the Arduino IDE, is just a USB serial port.
 But MegunoLink supports a few programmers including:

 - Arduino Serial: the standard serial programmer used with

 - AVR Dragon: AVR’s Dragon debugger and programmer.

 - AVR Mk II ISP: AVR’s ISP programmer.

-Only the AVR dragon and AVR Mk II ISP programmers support changing the bootloader and setting fuses.
+Only the AVR dragon, AVR Mk II ISP and Arduino ISP programmers support changing the bootloader and setting fuses.
 See programming package for more information.